Virtual-Coffee/VC-Community-Docs/coffees/RoomLeaders-ConversationFacilitators/README.md

 ### Considerations

 - Members who are late might be assigned to your room.
-Send them a zoom message about the topic
+Drop the intro instructions in the chat.
 - Watch for handraises
 - Try to keep track of the zoom chat or ask someone else to
 - Some members may take longer than others to make a point and that’s okay.
 However, if you notice someone may be monopolizing the conversation, as kindly as possible, you may need to jump in and allow others to speak.